Philip Kaufman: 1964–1977

 Two years later, Kaufman went on to direct Fearless Frank (1967), a comic book/counterculture fable, which he wrote, produced, and directed.
 It costarred Jon Voight in his film debut.
 Kaufman spent four years trying to find a distributor, but the film was a box-office failure when it finally played.
-While the movie didn't gain as much attention as Goldstein, it did help Kaufman land a contract in Universal Studios' Young Directors Program in 1969.
+While the movie did not gain as much attention as Goldstein, it did help Kaufman land a contract in Universal Studios' Young Directors Program in 1969.